Hawkeyes and Bears square off at 8 p.m. (CT) Thursday

 While at Siena, Francis assisted in all aspects of the program, including: recruiting, player development and scouting.

-A Brooklyn, NY, native, Francis joined the Wildcats' staff in August, 2005.
+A Brooklyn, New York, native, Francis joined the Wildcats' staff in August, 2005.
 He assisted the program in a variety of roles while directing the video operations of the basketball office.

-Francis is a 1992 graduate of Brooklyn's Abraham Lincoln High School.
-He played basketball at Fulton Montgomery Community College in Johnstown, NY, before completing his college career under Coach Sidney Green at Long Island University-Southampton.
+Francis is a 1992 graduate of Brooklyn’s Abraham Lincoln High School.
+He played basketball at Fulton Montgomery Community College in Johnstown, New York, before completing his college career under Coach Sidney Green at Long Island University-Southampton.
 Francis graduated in 1998 with a degree in marketing and management.